 - Poka-yoke devices are inexpensive and easy to implement.

-- The ultimate advantage of installing these devices is the improvement in customer satisfaction through improved quality and delivery performance.
+- The ultimate advantage of installing these devices is customer satisfaction through quality and delivery performance.